microsoft/TailwindTraders-Backend/Documents/DeploymentGuide.md

 * `--clientid <id>` Client id of the service principal to use
 * `--password <pwd>` Service principal password

+Please, note that the Service principal must be already exist.
+To create a service principal you can run the command `az ad sp create-for-rbac`.

 If using Powershell run the `./Create-Secret.ps1` with following parameters:

 * `-resourceGroup <group>` Resource group where AKS is
 * `-acrName <name>`  Name of the ACR

+This will create the secret in AKS **using ACR credentials**.
+If ACR login is not enabled you can create a secret by using a service principal.
+For use a Azure service principal following additional parameters are needed:

 * `-clientId <id>` Client id of the service principal to use
 * `-password <pwd>` Service principal password